Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

         area = pi * radius**2

         !
 Print the result
-        write(*,*), 'The area of a circle with radius ', radius, ' is ', area end program variable_example
+        write(*,*) 'The area of a circle with radius ', radius, ' is ', area end program variable_example

 Programming languages use strong variable typing to help with efficiency and error avoidance.